Chicago DUI Lawyer

 For example, you might believe that you weren’t over the legal limit at the time that you were pulled over.
 In these cases, you may fight back by questioning the accuracy of the field sobriety tests.
 These machines are delicate, so misuse or incorrect calibration could lead to inaccurate results.

 Alternatively, you might not have been driving at the time.
 You may have parked to let yourself sober up, but because you were sitting behind the wheel, the officer might have accused you of breaking the law.
-Finding the right defense can be as important as finding the right lawyer, so reach out now for the help you need.
+Finding the right DUI defense can be as important as finding the right lawyer, so reach out now for the help you need.

-Don’t Fight Your Case Alone
+Don’t Fight Your DUI Case Without a Lawyer

 When you’re facing a DUI, it’s easy to feel overwhelmed or discouraged, especially if you believe that you can’t afford a Chicago attorney.
 You may even believe that you have all the legal advice you need from free online sources.
 Unfortunately, these may not be so trustworthy.